 Whether you’ve just finished paying off your student loans back home or you’re already established in a career with an ample income, it’s never too soon to think about financial security.
 And the easiest way to secure that (short of winning the lottery) is through investing.

-Another answer to the question of why to invest in the country is that there is no capital gains tax in Korea, unlike Canada, the US, or England (where such taxes range from 15-25%).
+Another answer to the question of why to invest in South Korea is that there is no capital gains tax in Korea, unlike Canada, the US, or England (where such taxes range from 15-25%).
 Commissions on trades are also very reasonable at around 0.5% of the transaction amount and lower on those done through the internet trading platform.

 Are you a trader or an investor?
 Are you in this for a quick buck or for the long haul?
 Although it’s not usually as black-or-white as that, these do represent attitudes that determine how you should analyze your stocks.
 A long-term view would require more fundamental analysis (balance sheets, financial statements, and so on) while a short-term investor (that is, a trader) would prefer to study stock charts to determine the trading pattern, otherwise known as technical analysis.
 Neither approach is perfect, but they do provide you with helpful guidelines for your research.